mech0ctopus/dependency-inversion/README.md

 ### Naive Implemention (without dependency inversion):
 ![NaiveDiagram](assets/naive.JPG)

 The dependency-inverted implementation is shown in the third diagram.
-Notice that `PathFollower` does not inherit from `PIDController` directly.
+Notice that `PathFollower` does not inherit from `PIDController`.

 ### Dependency Inverted Implementation
 ![DIPDiagram](assets/dip.JPG)

 A few consequences of this inversion are:
 - Any controller that adheres to the interface (an abstract class) defined by `ControllerInterface` can be swapped in with minimal effort.
+For instance, `MPCController` can be linked to our executable (instead of `PIDController`) without any changes to the existing source code.
+We just compile `MPCController` as a shared library and modify the linking behavior at compile-time via `CMake` arguments.
-- `PathFollower` doesn't need to be recompiled if `PIDController` change.
+- `main` and `PathFollower` do not need to be recompiled if `PIDController` changes. `main` will just be linked with the recompiled `PIDController`.
 - As promised above, "high-level policies (`PathFollower`) are independent of modules that contain low-level details (`PIDController`).
 - Both modules (`PathFollower` and `PIDController`) depend on abstractions, not implementation details.

 C++ and Python examples of both the Naive and DIP implementations were built using the references linked below.

 ## C++
-In C++, an abstract class with virtual methods defines an interface (e.g., `ControllerInterface`) which specifies a contract that all concrete implementations of that abstract class (e.g., `PIDController`) must meet.
+In C++, an abstract class with virtual methods defines an interface (`ControllerInterface`) which specifies a contract that all concrete implementations of that abstract class (`PIDController`) must meet.
+A concrete implementation (`ControllerImpl`) of the abstract class is declared and promised within `controller_interface.h`.
+The actual definition of the concrete implementation is provided via linked library at compile-time.

 To compile:
 ```
 cd dependency-inversion
 mkdir build && cd build
+# Set cmake arguments as you desire
-cmake ..
+cmake .. -DLINK_PID=OFF -DLINK_MPC=ON
-make -j4
+make
 ```
 To run the naive example:
 ```